-The policy is intended to be supportive in nature and is not intended to deal with instances of student misconduct or unsatisfactory academic progress.
-Student misconduct should be dealt with under the Student Disciplinary Policy and Student Disciplinary Procedure.
-Unsatisfactory academic progress, which is not health or disability orientated, should be dealt with in line with University Regulations on Unsatisfactory Progress.
+The policy is intended to be supportive in nature and is not intended to deal with instances of student misconduct or review of academic progress where there are no known ongoing health issues.
+Reports of student misconduct should be dealt with under the Student Disciplinary Policy and Student Disciplinary Procedure.

+Review of academic progress, which is not health or disability orientated, should be dealt with in line with University Regulations for Review of Academic Progress.

-A student's capability to study or engage with the educative environment may still be considered despite the fact that other University procedures have been invoked.
+A student's capability to study, reside or engage within the educative environment may still be considered despite the fact that other University procedures have been invoked, or be referred from other University student procedures.